Learning at the Academy

 We have some key aims for the coming year as we further attempt to deliver our vision for outstanding education, "Excellence.
 Every Child.
 Every Day."

-* To further raise standards of attainment and progress for SEN pupils across all Key Stages of the academy.
+* To further raise standards of attainment and progress for SEN and Pupil Premium pupils across all Key Stages of the academy to close any existing attainment gaps with their peers.

 Approach to Teaching Reading and Phonic Skills.